Medically reviewed by Drugs.com. Last updated on Sep 25, 2021.

 Syphilis is a bacterial infection usually spread by sexual contact.
-The disease starts as a painless sore — typically on your genitals, rectum or mouth.
+The disease starts as a painless sore — typically on the genitals, rectum or mouth.
 Syphilis spreads from person to person via skin or mucous membrane contact with these sores.

 Syphilis develops in stages, and symptoms vary with each stage.
 But the stages may overlap, and symptoms don't always occur in the same order.
-You may be infected with syphilis and not notice any symptoms for years.
+You may be infected with syphilis without noticing any symptoms for years.

 The chancre usually develops about three weeks after exposure.
 Many people who have syphilis don't notice the chancre because it's usually painless, and it may be hidden within the vagina or rectum.
 The chancre will heal on its own within three to six weeks.

 If you aren't treated for syphilis, the disease moves from the secondary stage to the hidden (latent) stage, when you have no symptoms.
 The latent stage can last for years.
 Signs and symptoms may never return, or the disease may progress to the third (tertiary) stage.

-About 15% to 30% of people infected with syphilis who don't get treatment will develop complications known as late (tertiary) syphilis.
-In the late stage, the disease may damage your brain, nerves, eyes, heart, blood vessels, liver, bones and joints.
+About 15% to 30% of people infected with syphilis who don't get treatment will develop complications known as tertiary syphilis.
+In the late stage, the disease may damage the brain, nerves, eyes, heart, blood vessels, liver, bones and joints.
 These problems may occur many years after the original, untreated infection.